San Fernando Valley Campus Life

 OU-JLIC’s Shabbat programing takes place off-campus in Encino/Tarzana or sometimes in other cities throughout the greater L.A. area.
 The Borensteins host students for Shabbat and chagim meals and give a shiur Shabbat afternoon before Mincha, followed by seudah shelishit and Maariv.
 Sometimes there is a froyo melaveh malkah to start off the week with something sweet, an opportunity to socialize, and to fulfill the mitzvah of havdalah for students that are in need.
 There are occasional OU-JLIC shabbatonim across various Southern California locations, with minyanim, meals, an oneg, and other activities.

 Kosher On Campus in the Valley

-At CSUN, there are pre-packaged kosher meals on campus, local grocery stores have an abundance of kosher foods, and Brami’s Kosher Pizza and Coffee Bean & Tea Leaf are both located a short distance from campus.
+At CSUN, there are pre-packaged kosher meals on campus, local grocery stores have an abundance of kosher foods, and Brami’s Kosher Pizza is located a short distance from campus.
 Also, Hillel and Chabad regularly provide kosher food to students on campus each week.
 L.A.
 Valley College is located in the heart of the largest Orthodox Jewish community in the Valley.
 There are many kosher restaurants, kosher butchers and kosher bakeries.
 There are a multitude of kosher markets, which house endless kosher products and hot food daily.
-Pierce College is near a Coffee Bean and Tea Leaf, and a short drive from kosher restaurants, a kosher supermarket and a kosher bakery.
+Pierce College is a short drive from kosher restaurants, a kosher supermarket and a kosher bakery.